The Blacklist season 7

-The seventh season of the American crime thriller television series The Blacklist premiered on NBC on Friday, October 4, 2019 at 8.00 p.m.
+The seventh season of the American crime thriller television series The Blacklist premiered on NBC on Friday, October 4, 2019, at 8.00 p.m.
 The season was originally set to contain 22 episodes.
 The impact of the COVID-19 pandemic forced the show to shut down production; the season was cut to 19 episodes, with the season finale containing some animated sections to complete the episode.

-The series continues to be produced by Davis Entertainment, Universal Television and Sony Pictures Television, and executive produced by Jon Bokenkamp, John Davis, John Eisendrath, John Fox and Joe Carnahan.
+The seventh season was produced by Davis Entertainment, Universal Television and Sony Pictures Television, and executive produced by Jon Bokenkamp, John Davis, John Eisendrath, John Fox and Joe Carnahan.

 Premise

-At the end of previous season, Raymond (James Spader) is kidnapped by Katarina Rostova (Laila Robins), Liz's mother and former Russian agent who wants the informations about being framed by her closest people and hunted by Townsend's Directive.
+At the end of previous season, Raymond (James Spader) is kidnapped by Katarina Rostova (Laila Robins), Liz's mother and former Russian agent who wants the information about being framed by her closest people and hunted by Townsend's Directive.
 Her conflict with him also enters the conflict with Elizabeth and FBI Task Force.
 During the season, Katarina disguises as friendly neighbour to Liz to enter into her life.
 When Liz discovers more about her past and relationships with Raymond, her father Dom Wilkinson (Brian Dennehy), and Ilya Kozlov (Brett Cullen), this forces her to choose the side: Raymond or Rostova.